PaddlePaddle/Paddle/paddle/fluid/pir/drr/README.md

 DRR PASS contains the following three parts:
 + `Source Pattern`：used to describe the target subgraph to be matched in Program
-+ `Result Pattern`：used to specify constraints for SourcePattern matching(nonessential)
++  `Constrains`：used to specify constraints for SourcePattern matching(nonessential)
-+ `Constrains`：Used to describe the subgraph that needs to be replaced by Developers only need to define `SourcePattern`, `Constrains` and `ResultPattern` to implement a complete PASS.
++ `Result Pattern`：Used to describe the subgraph that needs to be replaced by Developers only need to define `SourcePattern`, `Constrains` and `ResultPattern` to implement a complete PASS.

 **Note:**